micropython/micropython/docs/library/machine.Encoder.rst

 This class provides an Quadrature Incremental Encoder service.
 See `Incremental encoder <https://en.wikipedia.org/wiki/Incremental_encoder>`_.

+If your port does not support hardware encoder use `Interrupt-based MicroPython quadrature incremental encoder <https://github.com/IhorNehrutsa/MicroPython-quadrature-incremental-encoder>`_.

 Here is described a basics, commons for an Pin-IRQ-based encoders from Peter Hinch `Incremental encoders <https://github.com/peterhinch/micropython-samples/blob/master/encoders/ENCODERS.md>`_ and hadware-counters-based encoders of MicroPython ports: